 Joint pain can be caused by damage to the ligaments, tendons, cartilage or to the surrounding bone.
 The assessment of these injuries often requires different imaging modalities.

 While our MRI scanners are superb for visualising soft tissues and cartilage, our CT scanner is optimal for the imaging bone.
-Aquilion ONE can image moving joints in real time by performing the scan during patient motion, that of maximum symptoms.
+The Aquilion ONE PRISM Edition can image moving joints in real time by performing the scan during patient motion, that of maximum symptoms.

 The EOS dual source upright CT scanner is the optimal modality for the diagnosis and continued care of patients with posture related conditions.
 The images allow accurate visualisation of the entire spine and major joints (hips, knees and ankles), without the need to ‘stitch’ images together.
 This guarantees precise measurement for conditions such as scoliosis, leg length discrepancy and predisposition to spine disc disease.